irods/irods_client_rest_cpp/README.md

 ### /list
-This endpoint provides a recursive listing of a collection, or stat, metadata, and access control information for a given data object
+This endpoint provides a recursive listing of a collection, or stat, metadata, and access control information for a given data object.

 **Method** : GET